CHM 281 - Introduction to the Chemistry of Artisanal and Small-Scale Gold Mining

 - PBH 401 - Current Topics in Public Health: Community-Based Practices

 - SPN 353 - Special Topics: Communication and Culture in Artisanal and Small Scale Gold Communities (Prerequisites –SPANISH 252)

 ****Students are required to sign up for 6 hours of credit from among these course options.

-Antonio Saravia, Ph.D. - Assistant Professor/Director, Center for Undergraduate Research in Public Policy/Capitalism
+Antonio Saravia, Ph.D. - Assistant Professor of Economics/Director BB&T Center for Undergraduate Research in Public Policy and Capitalism

 Clara Mengolini, Ph.D. -Assistant Professor, Foreign Language Department, College of Liberal Arts